Magic: The Gathering

 Magic: The Gathering (colloquially known as Magic or MTG) is a collectible, tabletop, and digital collectible card game created by Richard Garfield.
-Released in 1993 by Wizards of the Coast, Magic was the first trading card game and had approximately fifty million players as of February 2023.
+It was released by Wizards of the Coast in 1993 as the company's first trading card game.
 From 2008 to 2016, over twenty billion Magic cards were printed as the game grew in popularity.
-As of the 2022 fiscal year, Magic generates over $1 billion in revenue annually.
+For the 2022 fiscal year, Hasbro—the parent company of Wizards of the Coast—announced that Magic had generated $1 billion in annual revenue.
+By 2023, Magic had amassed approximately fifty million players worldwide.
+(Note: Attributed to multiple references:)

-Players in a game of Magic represent powerful dueling wizards called Planeswalkers.
+Players in a game of Magic represent dueling wizards called "Planeswalkers".
 Each card a player draws from their deck represents a magical spell which can be used to their advantage in battle.
 Instant and Sorcery cards represent magical spells a player may cast for a one-time effect, while Creature, Artifact, Enchantment, Planeswalker, and Battle cards remain on the Battlefield to provide long-term advantage.
 Players usually must include resource, or Land cards representing the amount of mana that is available to cast their spells.
 Typically, a player defeats their opponent(s) by reducing their life totals to zero, which is commonly done via combat damage by attacking with creatures.
-Many other sources of damage exist in the game, in addition to alternative win-conditions which do not check life totals.
+Many other sources of damage exist in the game, in addition to alternative win-conditions.

 Although the original concept of the game drew heavily from the motifs of traditional fantasy role-playing games such as Dungeons & Dragons, the gameplay bears little similarity to tabletop role-playing games, while simultaneously having substantially more cards and more complex rules than many other card games.

-Magic can be played by two or more players, either in person with paper cards or on a computer, smartphone or tablet with virtual cards through Internet-based software such as Magic: The Gathering Online, Magic: The Gathering Arena, Magic Duels and several others.
+Magic can be played by two or more players, either in person with paper cards or on a computer, smartphone, or tablet with virtual cards through Internet-based software such as Magic: The Gathering Online, Magic: The Gathering Arena, Magic Duels and several others.
 It can be played in various rule formats, which fall into two categories: constructed and limited.
 Limited formats involve players creating a deck spontaneously out of a pool of random cards typically with a minimum deck size of 40 cards.
 In constructed formats, players create decks from cards they own, usually with a minimum of 60 cards per deck.

 New cards are released on a regular basis through expansion sets.
 Further developments include the Wizards Play Network played at the international level and the worldwide community Players Tour, as well as a substantial resale market for Magic cards.
-Certain cards can be valuable due to their rarity in production and utility in gameplay, with prices ranging from a few cents to tens of thousands of dollars.
+Certain cards can be valuable due to their rarity in production and utility in gameplay, with prices ranging from a few cents to millions of dollars.